 Bowling alleys have come a long way since our childhood.
-These days, most alleys are extremely family-friendly and accommodating to the tiniest of bowlers who hardly weigh more than the bowling balls themselves.
+These days, most alleys are extremely family-friendly and accommodating to the tiniest of bowlers.
 And most boast cool extras like arcade games, groovy jams, gourmet grub and even ginormous screens playing your favorite sports teams.
-From souped-up hipster havens to totally traditional lanes, scroll down to see our favorite bowling alleys that will have your kids shouting for strikes, spares and gutter balls!
+From souped-up hipster havens to totally traditional lanes, scroll down to see our favorite bowling alleys that will have you and your kids shouting for strikes, spares and gutter balls!

 This 40,000 square foot state-of-the-art entertainment and amusement facility located at Westfield Southcenter has 14 bowling lanes equipped with electronic bumpers (that raise and lower automatically for selected players), dinosaur ramps and kid-sized bowling balls.
 Gutter balls are so last year.
 If you’re one of the lucky ones to have the Moon Light Strikes game land on your turn, get ready to show off your stuff.
 With the lights down, everyone bowls at once for the chance to win prizes.
 With ginormous lane screens playing your family’s favorite sports teams, prizes and music, your family won’t strike out here.